 For musculoskeletal and other pain, anti-inflammatories may be recommended.
 For severe pain, low doses of opioids may be prescribed.
 Opioids can cause constipation, though, so they must be used cautiously.
 For central or neuropathic pain, particularly when depression is present (and even when it’s not), certain antidepressants often can ease symptoms.

-A multidisciplinary team approach for pain management may be necessary.
+All up a multidisciplinary team approach for pain management may be necessary.
 In addition to your movement disorder specialist, providers may include physical or occupational therapists, psychiatrists and even pain management experts.
 Each of these practitioners targets a different aspect of the pain.

 Active Research into Several Aspects of Parkinson’s Pain